felipesere/blog-raw/_posts/2017-01-25-fast-feedback-with-rspec-and-rerun.markdown

 pop up in the notification center.
 This is nice if you work in Sublime or Atom and you feel like you'd loose too much screen space by having a command line open in parallel.

 Another cool parameter is `-p "**/*.something"` which lets you watch for certain files.
 Rerun is setup to watch for common files (Ruby, SCSS, JS, and some others), but it is happy to work with any pattern you want.

-So there you, have `rerun` run your tests for you.
+So there you go, have `rerun` run your tests for you!